doctorfree/DriveCommandLine/markdown/sync2drive.1.md

 date: January 04, 2022
 ---
 # NAME
-**sync2drive** - Sync a Google Drive folder and its contents to the locally stored folder
+**sync2drive** - Sync a Google Drive folder and its contents with the locally stored folder

 # SYNOPSIS
 **sync2drive** [ **-k** ] [ **-l** ] [ **-m** maxfiles ] [ **-n** ] [ **-s** ] [ **-u** ] folder|path/to/folder
 : Where 'folder' or 'path/to/folder' is the name of a Google Drive folder

 # DESCRIPTION
-The *sync2drive* command syncs a Google Drive folder and its contents to the locally stored folder of the same name/path.
+The *sync2drive* command syncs a Google Drive folder and its contents with the locally stored folder of the same name/path.
 Files and folders stored locally are uploaded to Google Drive if they differ or are new.
 Extraneous files stored on Google Drive in the specified folder and its subfolders are removed.